cybertraining-dsc/fa20-523-308/project/project.md

 # NFL Regular Season Skilled Position Player Performance as a Predictor of Playoff Appearance

-- gregor, below is the template I am referencing.
-If you have HELPFUL feedback on my report and exactly where my mistakes are then please let me know.
-If the template I am referencing below is wrong then direct me to the right template.
-The files for this course being piled on piazza is not helpful and makes for a clutered referencing process: https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-312/master/project/project.md
+- the template is now correct

+- The files for this course being piled on piazza is not helpful and makes for a clutered referencing process: https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-312/master/project/project.md

 Travis Whitaker [fa20-523-308](https://github.com/cybertraining-dsc/fa20-523-308)